Is your Hydrangea slowly blemishing its beauty because of the yellow leaves?

 Is It Normal for Hydrangea Leaves to Turn Yellow?

-Hydrangea can produce yellow leaves due to its deciduous habit, meaning it loses all its leaves from fall to winter annually.
+Hydrangea can produce yellow leaves due to its deciduous habit, meaning it loses all its leaves during fall and remains bare throughout winter.

-Besides, there are some Hydrangea varieties that possess yellow leaves naturally.
+Besides, some Hydrangea varieties possess yellow leaves or leaves of similar shades naturally.

-It is noteworthy if the Hydrangea’s leaves are turning yellow in spring or summer, which is not the natural time it should be doing so.
+It is noteworthy if the Hydrangea’s leaves turn yellow in spring or summer, which is not the natural time it should be doing so.

-If the Hydrangea plants suffer yellow leaves due to reasons other than natural causes, you must seek the causes and immediate solutions.
+If the Hydrangea plants suffer yellow leaves for reasons other than natural causes, you must seek the causes and immediate solutions.

 The natural discoloration indicates that the Hydrangea has been receiving poor care.